Everest Adventure – 10 Days

 - We understand that some clients want their adventure trek/trip to be a private affair, so that it would enable them to spend some of their memorable moments with their near and dear ones at there own Schedule.
 Considering this, Ace the Himalaya organizes private journeys as well.
 Please choose your own departure date.

 - You can also use this tour as a base for a tailor-made itinerary.
 For example, we could add on more time exploring the Kathmandu Valley or relaxing in Pokhara, or add some wildlife safaris in Chitwan or Bardia National Parks.
 We can also adjust the trekking route and add some exciting white water rafting on the Seti, Trisuli or Bhote Koshi rivers.
 To discuss your ideas or to get some suggestions from one of our travel consultants, please fill in our tailor-made request form.

-Airport / Hotel / Airport pick up & drop off service by private tourist vehicle.
+Airport / Hotel / Airport pick up & drop off service by a private tourist vehicle

-Standard twin sharing accommodation in a three star hotel in Kathmandu; Breakfast included.
+Standard twin-sharing accommodation in a three-star hotel in Kathmandu including breakfast

-Lodges/Guesthouses accommodation during the trek (On twin sharing basis and occasionally dormitory style).
+Lodges/Guesthouses accommodation during the trek (Mostly twin-sharing and occasionally dormitory style)

-Local Ace the Himalaya licensed English speaking guide.
+Local Ace the Himalaya licensed English-speaking trekking guide

-Airfare from Kathmandu – Lukla - Kathmandu including airport departure tax in Kathmandu and Lukla airport.
+Airfare from Kathmandu – Lukla - Kathmandu including airport departure tax in Kathmandu and Lukla airports